- This outstanding vintage Stereo Capitol pressing earned solid Double Plus (A++) sonic grades on both sides

 At least one we know of has his voice out of phase with the orchestra on most copies, which put a quick end to any hope of finishing the shootout we had started.

 If anything the sound on his albums gets even worse in the ’60s.
-Many of Nat’s albums from that decade are over-produced, bright, thin and shrill.
+Many of Nat’s albums from that decade are artificial, bright and thin, with especially unpleasant shrill string arrangements.

 We assume most audiophiles got turned on to his music from the records that Steve Hoffman remixed and remastered for DCC back in the mid-’90s, For those of you who were customers of ours back then, you know that I count myself among that group.
 I even went so far as to nominate the DCC of Nat’s Greatest Hits as the best album DCC ever made.
 I know now, as I expect you do, that that’s really not saying much, but at the time I thought it was a pretty bold statement.

 We can’t stand the DCC discs now.
 At the end of this page we go deeper into the subject.